spiral/docs/start/structure.md

-# Application Structure
+# Directory Structure
-The framework does not enforce any specific namespace or directory structure, you can freely change them.
+The framework does not enforce any specific namespace or directory structur.
+Youu can freely change them.

 ## Directories
 The directory structure can be controlled via `mapDirectories` method of Kernel class.
 By